GSH

 Le stade sera aux normes pour les compétitions de la FIFA, avec la possibilité d’accueillir la finale de la Coupe du Monde de la FIFA 2030, à la suite de la désignation du Maroc comme co-organisateur du tournoi aux côtés de l'Espagne et du Portugal.
 Il servira également de domicile aux deux clubs locaux.

-Groupement : Maffeis Engineering, ME Engineering, Rider Levett Bucknall
+Groupement : Maffeis Engineering, ME Engineering, Rider Levett Bucknall.

 ENG |